wmo-im/wis2box/docs/source/user/setup.rst

 Adding station metadata
 -----------------------

 The next step is to add station metadata to your wis2box.
-This can be done interactively in the wis2box-webapp UI on the 'stations' page.
+This can be done interactively using the wis2box-webapp or by bulk inserting stations from a CSV file.

+Please note only data for stations that have been added to the wis2box will be ingested and result in WIS2 notifications being published.

+If you want to bulk insert station-data from a CSV file, please refer to the :ref:`bulk-insert-stations` section.

 The station editor can be accessed by visiting the URL you specified during the configuration step, and adding ``/wis2box-webapp/station`` to the URL.